aptro/aptro.github.io/_posts/2016-06-22-Jupyter-Notebook-Nginx-Setup.markdown

 The Jupyter Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, machine learning and much more.

 Jupyter project had a long history of development, It started with the Ipython project which provides a rich set of tools for computing and visualization with Python at it's core.
-In the recent years the Ipython project broke into small components and the Kernal is the core of Jupyter.
+In the recent years the Ipython project broke into small components and the Kernel is the core of Jupyter.

 Jupyter supports multiple programming languages.